chasm/p0/sprint-1/intro-to-html/README.md

 <dl>
   <dt>markup language</dt>
   <dd>
-    A markup language is a set of tags and/or a set of rules for creating tags that can be embedded in digital text to provide additional information about the text in order to facilitate automated processing of it, including editing and formatting for display or printing. [<cite>[LINFO](http://www.linfo.org/markup_language.html)</cite>]
+    A markup language is a set of tags and/or a set of rules for creating tags that can be embedded in digital text to provide additional information about the text in order to facilitate automated processing of it, including editing and formatting for display or printing. [<cite><a href="http://www.linfo.org/markup_language.html">LINFO</a></cite>]
   </dd>
   <dt>hypertext and hypermedia</dt>
   <dd>
-    <strong style="color:red">Hypertext</strong> is text which contains links to other texts.
-The term was coined by Ted Nelson around 1965. <strong style="color:red">HyperMedia</strong> is a term used for hypertext which is not constrained to be text: it can include graphics, video, and sound, for example. [<cite>[WhatIs](http://www.w3.org/WhatIs.html)</cite>]
+    <strong style="color: red">Hypertext</strong> is text which contains links to other texts.
+The term was coined by Ted Nelson around 1965. <strong style="color: red">HyperMedia</strong> is a term used for hypertext which is not constrained to be text: it can include graphics, video, and sound, for example. [<cite><a href="http://www.w3.org/WhatIs.html">WhatIs</a></cite>]
   </dd>
   <dt>HTML</dt>
   <dd>
-    <strong style="color:red">HyperText Markup Language</strong>, commonly referred to as HTML, is the standard markup language used to create web pages.
-Web browsers can read HTML files and render them into visible or audible web pages. [<cite>[Wikipedia](https://en.wikipedia.org/wiki/HTML)</cite>]
+    <strong style="color: red">HyperText Markup Language</strong>, commonly referred to as HTML, is the standard markup language used to create web pages.
+Web browsers can read HTML files and render them into visible or audible web pages. [<cite><a href="https://en.wikipedia.org/wiki/HTML">Wikipedia</a></cite>]
   </dd>
   <dt>HTML element</dt>
   <dd>
-    An HTML <strong style="color:red">element</strong> is an individual component of an HTML document or web page, once this has been parsed into the Document Object Model.
+    An HTML <strong style="color: red">element</strong> is an individual component of an HTML document or web page, once this has been parsed into the Document Object Model.
 HTML is composed of a tree of HTML elements and other nodes, such as text nodes.
-Each element can have HTML attributes specified. [<cite>[Wikipedia](https://en.wikipedia.org/wiki/HTML_element)</cite>]
+Each element can have HTML attributes specified. [<cite><a href="https://en.wikipedia.org/wiki/HTML_element">Wikipedia</a></cite>]
   </dd>
   <dt>HTML attribute</dt>
   <dd>
-    An HTML <strong style="color:red">attribute</strong> is a modifier of an HTML element type.
+    An HTML <strong style="color: red">attribute</strong> is a modifier of an HTML element type.
 An attribute either modifies the default functionality of an element type or provides functionality to certain element types unable to function correctly without them.
-In HTML syntax, an attribute is added to an HTML start tag. [<cite>[Wikipedia](https://en.wikipedia.org/wiki/HTML_attribute)</cite>]
+In HTML syntax, an attribute is added to an HTML start tag. [<cite><a href="https://en.wikipedia.org/wiki/HTML_attribute">Wikipedia</a></cite>]
   </dd>
   <dt>HTML5</dt>
   <dd>
     HTML5 is a markup language used for structuring and presenting content on the World Wide Web.
 It was finalized, and published, on 28 October 2014 by the World Wide Web Consortium (W3C).
-This is the fifth revision of the HTML standard since the inception of the World Wide Web. [<cite>[Wikipedia](https://en.wikipedia.org/wiki/HTML5)</cite>]
+This is the fifth revision of the HTML standard since the inception of the World Wide Web. [<cite><a href="https://en.wikipedia.org/wiki/HTML5">Wikipedia</a></cite>]
   </dd>
   <dt>lorem ipsum</dt>
   <dd>
     In publishing and graphic design, lorem ipsum (derived from Latin dolorem ipsum, translated as "pain itself") is a filler text commonly used to demonstrate the graphic elements of a document or visual presentation.
 Replacing meaningful content with placeholder text allows viewers to focus on graphic aspects such as font, typography, and page layout without being distracted by the content.
-It also reduces the need for the designer to come up with meaningful text, as they can instead use quickly-generated lorem ipsum. [<cite>[Wikipedia](https://en.wikipedia.org/wiki/Lorem_ipsum)</cite>]
+It also reduces the need for the designer to come up with meaningful text, as they can instead use quickly-generated lorem ipsum. [<cite><a href="https://en.wikipedia.org/wiki/Lorem_ipsum">Wikipedia</a></cite>]
   </dd>
   <dt>protocol</dt>
   <dd>
-    An agreed-upon format for transmitting data between two devices. [<cite>[webopedia](http://www.webopedia.com/TERM/P/protocol.html)</cite>]
+    An agreed-upon format for transmitting data between two devices. [<cite><a href="http://www.webopedia.com/TERM/P/protocol.html">webopedia</a></cite>]
   </dd>
   <dt>HTTP</dt>
   <dd>
-    Short for <strong style="color:red">HyperText Transfer Protocol</strong>, HTTP is the underlying protocol used by the World Wide Web.
+    Short for <strong style="color: red">HyperText Transfer Protocol</strong>, HTTP is the underlying protocol used by the World Wide Web.
 HTTP defines how messages are formatted and transmitted, and what actions Web servers and browsers should take in response to various commands.
-For example, when you enter a URL in your browser, this actually sends an HTTP command to the Web server directing it to fetch and transmit the requested Web page. [<cite>[webopedia](http://www.webopedia.com/TERM/H/HTTP.html)</cite>]
+For example, when you enter a URL in your browser, this actually sends an HTTP command to the Web server directing it to fetch and transmit the requested Web page. [<cite><a href="http://www.webopedia.com/TERM/H/HTTP.html">webopedia</a></cite>]
   </dd>
   <dt>URL</dt>
   <dd>
-    A <strong style="color:red">Uniform Resource Locator</strong>&mdash;commonly informally referred to as a web address&mdash;is a reference to a web resource that specifies its location on a computer network and a mechanism for retrieving it.
-A URL is a specific type of Uniform Resource Identifier (URI), although many people use the two terms interchangeably. [<cite>[Wikipedia](https://en.wikipedia.org/wiki/Uniform_resource_locator)</cite>]
+    A <strong style="color: red">Uniform Resource Locator</strong>&mdash;commonly informally referred to as a web address&mdash;is a reference to a web resource that specifies its location on a computer network and a mechanism for retrieving it.
+A URL is a specific type of Uniform Resource Identifier (URI), although many people use the two terms interchangeably. [<cite><a href="https://en.wikipedia.org/wiki/Uniform_resource_locator">Wikipedia</a></cite>]
   </dd>
   <dt>software standard</dt>
   <dd>
-    A software standard is a standard, protocol, or other common format of a document, file, or data transfer accepted and used by one or more software developers while working on one or more than one computer programs. <strong style="color:red">Software standards enable interoperability between different programs created by different developers.</strong> [<cite>[Wikipedia](https://en.wikipedia.org/wiki/Software_standard)</cite>]
+    A software standard is a standard, protocol, or other common format of a document, file, or data transfer accepted and used by one or more software developers while working on one or more than one computer programs. <strong style="color: red">Software standards enable interoperability between different programs created by different developers.</strong> [<cite><a href="https://en.wikipedia.org/wiki/Software_standard">Wikipedia</a></cite>]
   </dd>
 </dl>